Log in

 5

-Thematically Ted Lapidus pour Homme Sport belongs to the Kourosartigen.
-That's not bad for now.
-It is also lighter and reminded me at the beginning of Kouros Fraîcheur, who in my opinion is the best representative of the series.
+Thematically, Ted Lapidus pour Homme Sport belongs to the Kouros-like fragrances.
+That's not a bad start.
+Additionally, it is lighter and initially reminded me faintly of Kouros Fraîcheur, which is, in my opinion, the best representative of the line.
 Less cat, more freshness.

-So far so good.
-Unfortunately, it was already with the positive.
-The scent does not manage to use the good facilities.
-After a short, promisingly fresh start, the herbs quickly dominate.
-These are unfortunately rather dull nature and so the smell impression turns into an unpleasantly musty direction, which he keeps until the end.
-The fact that Patchouli will be added later on fits the theme, but naturally reinforces the muff.
-By this time at the latest, the Ted Lapidus pour Homme will be miles away from sports.
+So far, so good.
+Unfortunately, that's where the positives end.
+The fragrance fails to utilize its good qualities.
+After a brief, promising fresh opening, the herbs quickly dominate.
+Unfortunately, these are rather dull in nature, and the scent impression turns in an unpleasant musty direction, which it maintains until the end.
+The addition of patchouli later on fits thematically, but naturally further intensifies the mustiness.
+By this point, Ted Lapidus pour Homme is miles away from being sporty.

-My respect for the fact that in the year 2016 one dares to bring "something like this" onto the market.
-But if it's classic, then please rather as a modernized oldschooler and not so horribly old-fashioned!
+My respect for daring to bring "something like this" to market in 2016.
+But if it's going to be classic, then please let it be a modernized old schooler and not so horrifically outdated!

 2 Comments